 Coronary artery disease (CAD) is impaired blood flow in the arteries that supply blood to the heart.
-It is also called coronary heart disease (CHD), and it is the most common form of heart disease.
-According to the National Heart, Lung, and Blood Institute...
+Also known as called coronary heart disease (CHD), CAD is the most common form of heart disease and affects approximately 16.8 million Americans.
+It’s also...
 Read more

 Coronary artery disease (CAD) is impaired blood flow in the arteries that supply blood to the heart.
-It is also called coronary heart disease (CHD), and it is the most common form of heart disease.
-According to the National Heart, Lung, and Blood Institute (NHLBI), it is the leading cause of death of both men and women in the United States.
+Also known as called coronary heart disease (CHD), CAD is the most common form of heart disease and affects approximately 16.8 million Americans.
+It’s also the leading cause of death for both men and women in the United States.
 It’s estimated that every 34 seconds someone in the United States will have a heart attack.
 A heart attack can come from untreated CAD.

 - right main coronary artery